-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

-Rahul Sood made his name as an enthusiast gamer as the cofounder of VoodooPC, a maker of custom gaming PCs that he started in 1991.
+Rahul Sood made his name as an enthusiast gamer and the cofounder of VoodooPC, a maker of custom gaming PCs that he started in 1991.
 He sold that business to HP in 2006, and he headed HP’s efforts in gaming computers through 2010.

 He moved to Microsoft and started Microsoft Ventures in 2013.
 In 2014, he left to start Unikrn with cofounder Karl Flores.
 Unikrn enabled betting on esports events.
 Esports has become a hot industry, with market researcher Newzoo estimating it could hit $1.5 billion to $2.5 billion in revenues by 2020.
 While Sood has moved on from gaming hardware into gambling, he feels he is still focused on enthusiasts.